Division Chief's Message

 As the Chief of Cardiology at Northwestern University Feinberg School of Medicine, I am delighted to welcome you to this website.

 Our investigators are actively exploring new dimensions of cardiovascular clinical and translational science.
-We have an alignment with the NHLBI heart failure research network; we are leading large multi-institutional clinical trials in heart failure, valvular heart disease and atrial fibrillation; we have introduced the benefit of big data analytics (phenomapping) to better identify novel disease phenotypes that may lead to better therapies; we have a well-established cardiovascular genetics program with expertise in the assessment especially of all forms of cardiomyopathies and the cardiovascular consequences of muscular dystrophy; we have launched a T-1 translational science center to begin discovery with first-in-man compounds; we are among the first centers to pursue percutaneous replacement of the tricuspid valve.
+We have an alignment with the National Heart, Lung, and Blood Institute’s Heart Failure Clinical Research Network, and we are leading large multi-institutional clinical trials in heart failure, valvular heart disease and atrial fibrillation.
+We have introduced the benefit of big data analytics (phenomapping) to better identify novel disease phenotypes that may lead to better therapies, and we have a well-established cardiovascular genetics program with expertise in the assessment especially of all forms of cardiomyopathies and the cardiovascular consequences of muscular dystrophy.
+We have also launched a T-1 translational science center to begin discovery with first-in-man compounds, and we are among the first centers to pursue percutaneous replacement of the tricuspid valve.

-We believe that the amalgamation of our experience and excellence as practitioners, educators, investigators and citizens at this institution in the remarkable city of Chicago provides an unparalleled environment in which we can thrive as leaders of cardiovascular medicine in the United States.
+We believe the amalgamation of our experience and excellence as practitioners, educators, investigators and citizens at this institution in the remarkable city of Chicago provides an unparalleled environment in which we can thrive as leaders of cardiovascular medicine in the United States.